kpan02/tinyml-keyword-spotting/arduino_nano_33_ble_tutorial.md

 <p align="left">
   <img src= "./images/left_arrow.png" height="100" class="left" />
 </p>
 Try saying yes, no, and any other words to see if the program correctly identifies the words you are saying as “yes”, “no”, “unknown”, or “silence”.
+Note: Compling and uploading takes some major time, so please be patient.

 #### Step 3
 After the code is successfully uploaded to your board, open the Serial Monitor by clicking the icon on the top right.
 You may need to reconnect your port.